kryptx/rotcider/README.md

 ## What is this?
 It's a side project.
 It's an experiment.
 It's also playtime and a little bit of dress rehearsal.

-Since RPC has fallen so far out of favor (thanks to REST), I wanted to imagine what a user-friendly, clean developed RPC-over-HTTP API might realistically look like, from the ground up.
+Since RPC has fallen so far out of favor (thanks to REST), I wanted to imagine what a user-friendly, clean developed RPC-over-HTTP API might realistically look like, free from the assumptions of an existing framework like Express.

 For that purpose, I've introduced an entity -- a player character -- to which the user can issue commands.
 Much like the classic game, Adventure.